 The Sharing Housing Perspective

 Don’t give up the house and your community but do opt to have someone live with you.
 This is a feasible alternative living scenario that could put everyone at ease.
 For adult children it gives them a peace of mind that if something were to happen to a parent there would be someone in the home to help and notify them.
 For the parent, it can ease the burden of expenses if a room or two could be rented, but more importantly it allows them to remain in the home they raised their children and keep them in a familiar community among friends.
+We have put together a free course, 5 Key Benefits of Shared Housing to make the case about why shared housing is such a good idea.

 Moving–no matter your age–is always a stressful and expensive experience.
 Consider all your options of what you want and not what your children’s well-meaning intentions might be.